Imam Ahmad: His Life

 His name is Abu Abdillah Ahmad Ibn Muhammad Ibn Hanbal Ibn Hilal Ibn Asad ash-Shaybani from the tribe of Shayban (Bani Shayban).
 This is named after Shayban Ibn Dhuhl and he was from the tribe of Bani Bakr Ibn Wa’il Ibn Himb who was the offspring of Asad Ibn Rabi’ah Ibn Nizar Ibn Ma’ad Ibn Adnan.
 This means that Imam Ahmad was an Adnani Arab and his lineage meets that of the Prophet (ﷺ) at Nizar Ibn Ma’ad Ibn Adnan.

 Imam Ahmad's family used to live in Khurasan prior to his birth.
 His mother left Marw (in modern-day Turkmenistan) whilst she was still pregnant with him and the family eventually settled in Baghdad.
 Imam Ahmad was orphaned around 1-3 years of age.
-His grandfather was the Governor for the Umayyid Caliphate and later for the Abbasid Caliphate at the border of modern day Iran and Turkmenistan.
+His father Muhammad was a soldier in the Abbasid army in Khurasan and passed away at 30 years of age.
+His grandfather Hanbal was the Governor of Sarkhas for the Umayyad Caliphate and later of the Abbasid Caliphate at the border of modern-day Iran and Turkmenistan.
 Imam Ahmad was born and died in Baghdad which was the seat of the Caliphate.
 He was born 20 Rabi al-Awwal 164 AH.
 He passed away on Friday, 10 Rabi al-Awwal 241 AH at the age of 77 years.
 His mother’s name was Safiyyah Bint Maymunah Bint Abdul Malik al-Shaybani.

 The Mihna (Inquisition)